learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 all the other approaches used in framework code (e.g. React) and in other codebases.

-## Solution 3: Uses an Arrow Function Expression to Create a Function Without Its Own Context
+## Solution 3: Use an Arrow Function Expression to Create a Function Without Its Own Context

 The arrow function expression (often simply called an "arrow function") is yet another way of writing a function expression.
 They look different from